sacagroup/sacagroup.github.io/_pages/contact.md

 # Contact Us

-The best way to contact us is to email Dr. Awad at [amro.awad@ucf.edu](mailto:amro.awad@ucf.edu).
-Additionally, Dr. Awad's office is located at HEC 339A, and the lab is located at HEC 348.
+The best way to contact us is to email Dr. Awad at [ajawad@ncsu.edu](mailto:ajawad@ncsu.edu).
+Additionally, Dr. Awad's office is located at EB2 2004A, and the lab is located at EB2-2091.